Each year, approximately 10,000 Irish people have a stroke.

 Appropriate financial protection is therefore something that everyone should consider to take away some of the hardship that a stroke could bring.

-I know you want avoid thinking about the worst, but the peace of mind that financial protection is bliss.
-If a family member has been affected and didn’t get their affairs in order, it would be foolish of you not to learn from their mistakes while you’re in good health.
+If someone you know has had a stroker and didn’t get their affairs in order, it would be foolish of you not to learn from their mistakes while you’re in good health.

 Have you had a stroke or are you looking into getting life insurance for someone else?